-This policy has been developed in consultation with organisational staff, pupils and parents.
+This policy has been developed in consultation with organisational staff, students and parents.
 The consultation and policy development process involved the following steps:

-- Review: Staff consolidated relevant information including relevant national and local guidance. - Staff Consultation: Staff have reviewed the policy and made relevant recommendations. - Parent/Stakeholder Consultation: Parents from within the group and any interested parties were invited to give feedback on the proposed curriculum and policy. - Pupil Consultation: We have investigated exactly what pupils want from RSE. - Ratification: Once amendments were made, the policy was shared with the School Board of Governors and ratified.
+- B Review: Staff consolidated relevant information including relevant national and local guidance. - □ Staff Consultation: Staff have reviewed the policy and made relevant recommendations. - Parent/Stakeholder Consultation: Parents from within the group and any interested parties were invited to give feedback on the proposed curriculum and policy. - □ Student Consultation: We have investigated exactly what students want from RSE. - IRatification: Once amendments were made, the policy was shared with the School Board of Governors and ratified.